Pyetz/Heineken-Image-Analyzer/README.md

 # Heineken-Image-Analyzer
-Angel Hack HackHCMC 290624 Topic 2
+HackHCMC AngelHack 290624 Topic 2

 ## Project Overview
 - The Heineken Image Analyzer project processes images related to Heineken, using Optical Character Recognition (OCR) and Large Language Model (LLM) applications to extract and analyze textual and visual information from the images.
 The project leverages advanced prompt engineering techniques to enhance the accuracy and relevance of the extracted data.